It wasn’t much to look at. Or it was quite a bit to look at, but all packed into a rather small package.

 Chittle made an angry chittering noise – this was where it got its name – and stabbed and scraped at the marauder’s gauntlet with its cluster of tails.
-It had no effect on the metal, but the marauder growled and raised another of her four hands to crush the little creature.
+It had no effect on the metal, but the marauder growled and raised the other of her two strange, wide hands to crush the little creature.

 “No,” She cried.

 “No?” the marauder’s expression changed behind the heavy crystal.
 “Perhaps not.
 Perhaps this … thing … will ensure Your good behaviour.
 Come, little Godling.”

 As the marauders led Her away, She cast a final look back at Her Family.
 Her Sister looked anguished.
 Her Brothers, enraged but impotent.
 The little ones cowered and wept, and the Secret Father looked up from comforting Them.
 His eyes met Hers, and He nodded, all but imperceptibly.